Skip to content

 Observed Move: TD to CAP = +130 points, CAP to BDN = -60 points

-Pattern Type: Complete five-event cycle observed over 6 trading days.
+Pattern Type: Complete five-event cycle observed over 6 days.

-This example demonstrates signal appearance sequence.
+This example demonstrates event appearance sequence.
 Individual interpretation and subsequent actions vary.

 🎯 The Pilot Line β€” Trend Reference Intermediate